ProperForm Data Processing Addendum

 11.3.
 Confidentiality of Audit Results.

-All documentation, questionnaire responses, and information disclosed to Provider in connection with any audit, assessment, or documentation request under this Section 11 constitute ProperForm's Confidential Information under the Terms and may not be disclosed by Provider to any third party without ProperForm's prior written consent, except as required by Applicable Privacy Law.
+All documentation, questionnaire responses, and information disclosed to Business in connection with any audit, assessment, or documentation request under this Section 11 constitute ProperForm's Confidential Information under the Terms and may not be disclosed by Business to any third party without ProperForm's prior written consent, except as required by Applicable Privacy Law.

 12.1.
 Upon Termination.

-Upon termination or expiration of the Terms or this DPA, subject to the Terms and DPA, ProperForm will, at Provider's written election and to the extent technically feasible:
+Upon termination or expiration of the Terms or this DPA, subject to the Terms and DPA, ProperForm will, at Business's written election and to the extent technically feasible:

-(a) return to Provider all Provider Personal Data in ProperForm's possession or control in a commercially reasonable, portable format; or (b) delete all Provider Personal Data in ProperForm's possession or control, including Provider Personal Data held by Subprocessors.
+(a) return to Business all Personal Data in ProperForm's possession or control in a commercially reasonable, portable format; or (b) delete all Personal Data in ProperForm's possession or control, including Personal Data held by Subprocessors.

 12.2.
 Exceptions.

-ProperForm may retain Provider Personal Data after termination solely:
+ProperForm may retain Personal Data after termination solely:

 12.3.
 PHI.